Note: Elaine the correspondent is fictional, but Karol J. is real and serves on the staff of Jews for Jesus.

 "When they sin against you--for there is no one who does not sin --and you become angry with them and give them over to the enemy, who takes them captive to his own land, far away or near; and if they have a change of heart in the land where they are held captive, and repent and plead with you in the land of their conquerors and say, 'We have sinned, we have done wrong, we have acted wickedly'; and if they turn back to you with all their heart and soul in the land of their enemies who took them captive, and pray to you toward the land you gave their fathers, toward the city you have chosen and the temple I have built for your Name; then from heaven, your dwelling place, hear their prayer and their plea, and uphold their cause.
 And forgive your people, who have sinned against you; forgive all the offenses they have committed against you, and cause their conquerors to show them mercy;

 Notice that the Temple was still standing!
-Solomon wasn't praying that when the Temple would not be there, accept their prayers as atonement, but that coupled with the sacrifices being offered in the Temple, the repentent cries of the people would be heard and their sin forgiven.
+Solomon wasn't praying that when the Temple would not be there, accept their prayers as atonement, but that coupled with the sacrifices being offered in the Temple, the repentant cries of the people would be heard and their sin forgiven.
 If you want, look up for yourself 2 Chronicles 7:19 and see that God rejected the Temple in judgment against the people, leaving them with no means of atonement.
 That's why Daniel, in chapter 9, is looking toward Jerusalem and crying.
 He doesn't have any assurance of the forgiveness of his sins, the national means of atonement was gone.
-Because the Temple is detroyed, there is either no means of atonement for Israel (or anyone else for that matter), or God has given us the ultimate means of atonement through Jesus.
+Because the Temple is destroyed, there is either no means of atonement for Israel (or anyone else for that matter), or God has given us the ultimate means of atonement through Jesus.

 Before moving on to your final atonement question regarding human sacrifice, and how that is dealt with in Christ, I simply have to comment on your saying that Tovia Singer's tape said something to the effect that "....sacrifice was prominent in the pagan world to appease the gods.
 The Jewish people had become obsessed with this whole blood issue, so that prophets kept saying that God wants other things rather than this..."
 I was amazed to hear a Jewish rabbi speak in such a cavalier way about the system that God clearly established in the Law of Moses.
 I don't know that it deserves much more attention than that.

 Now lets take just a few minutes to deal with the question of human sacrifice, and of Jerry saying that God never wanted the blood of a person, only of a goat or a lamb.
-Without going into a whole Biblical analysis (we can do that together in the fall if you want) let me suggest that after you've read through Leviticus 16, about the Day of Atonement, then turn to the book of Hebrews, Chapters 9 and 10 in the New Testament, and you'll see how the Day of Atonement was pointing to the death of Messiah, who in one act would provide the blood of atonement anad remove our sins once and for all.
+Without going into a whole Biblical analysis (we can do that together in the fall if you want) let me suggest that after you've read through Leviticus 16, about the Day of Atonement, then turn to the book of Hebrews, Chapters 9 and 10 in the New Testament, and you'll see how the Day of Atonement was pointing to the death of Messiah, who in one act would provide the blood of atonement and remove our sins once and for all.

-In addition to the biblical analyis, you might be interested to know that the notion of "the death of the righteous" making atonement for sin is a very Jewish concept, going all the way back to the binding of Isaac in Genesis 22, and carried forth in the Law and later in the rabbinic literature.
+In addition to the biblical analysis, you might be interested to know that the notion of "the death of the righteous" making atonement for sin is a very Jewish concept, going all the way back to the binding of Isaac in Genesis 22, and carried forth in the Law and later in the rabbinic literature.
 Look, for example, at Numbers 35:33+ which discusses the death of the high priest atoning for those who have been guilty of manslaughter and have run for safety to a City of Refuge.
 Then in a little known midrash (Jewish commentary) on this text notes that the high priest atones because he is at a high level spiritually.
 So the death of the righteous is very powerful.
-This is a concept that has continued in Judaism to this day, as a way of giving reason to the sensless deaths of "innocent" people like in the Holocaust, that their death (their blood) made atonement for sin.
+This is a concept that has continued in Judaism to this day, as a way of giving reason to the senseless deaths of "innocent" people like in the Holocaust, that their death (their blood) made atonement for sin.
 And the more righteous the person, like the high priest, the more powerful their death.
 So, imagine what the death of the Messiah would bring!
 That could atone for the sin of the whole world!
 And that's exactly what happened when Jesus died:

 1 Peter 2:22-24 "He committed no sin, and no deceit was found in his mouth."
 When they hurled their insults at him, he did not retaliate; when he suffered, he made no threats.
 Instead, he entrusted himself to him who judges justly.
 He himself bore our sins in his body on the tree, so that we might die to sins and live for righteousness; by his wounds you have been healed.

 It's interesting that Peter should be quoting here also from a key messianic prophecy, that you and I have reviewed many times together, Isaiah 53.
 Perhaps you could read that chapter again, and pay special attention to verse 10: "Yet it was the LORD's will to crush him and cause him to suffer, and though the LORD makes his life a guilt offering,..."
 The word for "guilt offering" is the same as would be used in the Hebrew word, asham used in Leviticus.
 This Messiah, prophesied by Isaiah some 700 years before Jesus, would be sacrificed as a guilt offering.
-I don't know that you'll ever get a clearer statement of the substitutionary death of Jesus, whose blood coupled with our repentence, makes the way for the forgiveness of sin.
+I don't know that you'll ever get a clearer statement of the substitutionary death of Jesus, whose blood coupled with our repentance, makes the way for the forgiveness of sin.

 Ultimately it is the forgiveness of sin that is at issue.
 As a believer in Jesus, I can have the assurance that my sins are forgiven and that I will spend eternity in heaven with God.
 Can Judaism say the same?
-In the end, can the rabbis assure you that they are right, that atonement is certain through prayer, repentence and good deeds?
+In the end, can the rabbis assure you that they are right, that atonement is certain through prayer, repentance and good deeds?
 Absolutely not!
 Just read the legendary account of the end of Yohanan's life.
 The conclusion is obvious:

 "In his last hours, rabban Yohanan ben Zakkai kept weeping out loud.